 - Yes.
+The Chemistry Placement Exam is a timed online test.
 You have 45 minutes to complete the exam, and you cannot save your progress and finish at another time.
 The timer continues to count down as soon as you choose to begin the test.

 - What if I am unable to take the exam during my time frame?

-If you are unable to complete the online placement exam during your designated time frame, you are able to do so at scheduled times during the academic year.
-Approaching dates are announced online - usually there is an examination period during the first week of the quarter.
-For more information about upcoming times, please email email@example.com.
+If you are unable to complete the Chemistry Placement Exam during your designated time frame, you are able to take the exam during other testing sessions at scheduled times throughout the academic year.
+Approaching dates are posted on our website - usually there is an examination period during the first week of the quarter.
+For more information about upcoming testing sessions, please email firstname.lastname@example.org.

 Please note that only your best chemistry placement exam score will count.